-It’s time for the most anticipated, thought-out and well-planned meal of the year.
-Yes, the Thanksgiving dinner that is talked about, written about and strategized for months but probably only takes less than an hour to eat.
-Whether you are serving two people or twenty-two friends and relatives, this is the time to pull out all the stops and fill the table with delicious dishes everyone will be thankful for.
+It’s time for the most anticipated, thought-out, and well-planned meal of the year.
+Yes, the Thanksgiving dinner that is talked about, written about, and strategized for months but probably only takes less than an hour to eat.
+This is the time to pull out all the stops and fill the table with delicious dishes everyone will be thankful for.
 Don’t worry about not having a turkey on the table for your guests.
-When you set out a feast of amazing food, everyone will be so busy eating, they will forget all about the turkey.
+When you set out a feast of amazing food, everyone will be so busy eating they will forget all about the turkey.

 Also, don’t forget to check out our ultimate guide to plant-based recipes for Thanksgiving!

 Here are some ideas for how to make your Thanksgiving dinner festive, fabulous, and flesh-free:

 When turkey is not on the menu, the big question is what the centerpiece of the table will be.
 There are so many incredible dishes that can have this place of honor on the table, dishes that can feed two or twenty.
 Try making The Unturkey Roast which is two pounds of vegan deliciousness that can feed the whole family.
 This Seitan Pot Roast combines the entrée with the vegetables in a stew that is hearty, amazing, and will have everyone asking for seconds.
 For a gluten-free entrée, make V-Turkey which is my vegan, gluten-free version of turkey cutlets.
 Flavored with sage and other herbs, this will satisfy everyone, including the meat-eaters.